dockimbel/printer-driver/README.md

 	insert p 'end-doc		; flush all to printer and close document to print close p					; close printer port

+In case you want to hack something in the driver, you can start by looking at the platform-specific `locals` object!, especially `caps` and `scale` properties:

+    p: open printer://
+    probe p/locals
+    close p

 How to create a document to print?
 ----------------------------------